mrzzy/mlbootcamp/README.md

 ```
 4. Profit.
 You are all set.

+> Reminder to use the `mlbootcamp-py3` kernel in Jupyterlab

 ## Project Infomation
 ### Project Structure
 - practicals/ - jupyter notebooks for practicals